PlasTecc/x_equal_y/README.md

 # x_equal_y

-A simple game thats goal is to take x number of digits and make it equal to the value of y
+A simple game that's goal is to take x number of digits and make it equal to the value of y